rtzzzzz/hw-ruby-intro/README.md

 This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.

-It follows a fairly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
+It follows a faifdfrly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
 (We use the RSpec unit-testing framework; if we were using Ruby's default framework, known as `Test::Unit`, the test files would be under